-Sure we would all love to have an original Monet painting in our home, but unless we’re super-rich or have been willed one, it’s highly unlikely that’s going to happen.
-While I enjoy artwork, having an original has always meant more to me as I prefer having something unique in my home instead of copies of manufactured art that can be seen everywhere.
-Support your local African-African artist or even one that you found online.
-Support comes in many forms, you don’t necessarily have to purchase their work, but simply sharing to your friends, family, or via social media can give them that boost that they may just need to get their work seen by more eyes.
+Sure, we would all love to have an original Monet painting in our home, but unless we’re super-rich or have been willed one, it’s highly unlikely that’s going to happen.
+While I enjoy artwork, having an original has always meant more to me, as I prefer having something unique in my home instead of copies of manufactured art that can be seen everywhere.
+Support your local African American artist, or even one that you found online.
+Support comes in many forms; you don’t necessarily have to purchase their work, but simply sharing it with your friends, family, or via social media can give them that boost that they may just need to get their work seen by more eyes.

 4. Support Your Black Actors/Actresses & Muscians

-I’ve personally noticed that most of the movies that I currently watch, including TV shows, have primarily caucasian characters.
+I’ve personally noticed that most of the movies that I currently watch, including TV shows, have primarily Caucasian characters.
 However, we have very talented stars amongst ourselves as well.
-Stars such as Denzel Washington, Morgan Freeman, Halle Berry, Viola Davis, just to name a few.
-Stream, rent, or purchase movies by your favorite black actors/actresses or producer/director.
-Go and see your favorites in the movie theatre just like you did when Black Panther was released.
+Stars such as Denzel Washington, Morgan Freeman, Halle Berry, and Viola Davis, just to name a few.
+Stream, rent, or purchase movies by your favorite black actors, actresses, producers, or directors.
+Go and see your favorites in the movie theater, just like you did when Black Panther was released.

-When it comes to music, I’m going to have to admit that listening to the new genre of music can be a tad difficult for me as I’m not too fond of the current music trend.
-Call me old school, but I’m from the Marvin Gaye and Bob Marley era which I consider real music.
+When it comes to music, I’m going to have to admit that listening to the new genre of music can be a tad difficult for me, as I’m not too fond of the current music trend.
+Call me old school, but I’m from the Marvin Gaye and Bob Marley eras, which I consider real music.
 African American music has had an enormous influence on music worldwide.
-Pick up some old-school music rhythm and blues or soul music from the greats such as Marvin Gaye or Al Green, or listen to Hip Hop from legends such as Jay-Z or the newer sounds from Kendrick Lamar, or some good old funk rock from Prince.
-You can purchase their albums or if you’re like the younger generation, download their album digitally (the legal way).
+Pick up some old-school rhythm and blues or soul music from the greats such as Marvin Gaye or Al Green, or listen to hip-hop from legends such as Jay-Z or the newer sounds from Kendrick Lamar, or some good old funk rock from Prince.
+You can purchase their albums, or if you’re like the younger generation, download their albums digitally (the legal way).

 5. Support Black Non-Profits

 There are many black non-profits dedicated to the betterment of African-Americans that are worth your time and effort.
 Many of them work diligently for equal rights and the well-being of our black community.
-You may consider either donating your time and effort or money to many of these organizations.
-You can make a significant impact by giving large amounts to one non-profit organization or small amounts to a few of your choice.
+You may consider donating your time, effort, or money to many of these organizations.
+You can make a significant impact by giving large amounts to one non-profit organization or small amounts to a few of your choices.
 Your donation will enable them to get one step closer to their mission goal.
 If you’re unsure of which non-profit you should donate to, here are a few to consider.

 Education is the most powerful weapon we can use to change the world.Nelson Mandela

-Black Girls Code is an organization that focuses on empowering young black girls (ages 7-17) in the technology and computer programming field by educating them.
-Not only do they host after-school programs and workshops, but they aim to train one million black girls trained and qualified in the tech field by 2040.
+Black Girls Code is an organization that focuses on empowering young black girls (ages 7–17) in the technology and computer programming fields by educating them.
+Not only do they host after-school programs and workshops, but they aim to train and qualify one million black girls in the tech field by 2040.

 Black Lives Matter was formed after the death of Trayvon Martin and in response to the acquittal of his killer, George Zimmerman, in 2013, but quickly became a national movement to end police brutality, which seems to target a disproportionate amount of the black community.
 It is their belief that all black lives matter, regardless of actual or perceived sexual identity, gender identity, gender expression, economic status, ability, disability, religious beliefs or disbeliefs, immigration status, or location.